Constantine VI: Reign

 Once in control of the state, Constantine proved incapable of sound governance.
-His army was defeated by the Muslims, and Constantine himself suffered a humiliating defeat at the hands of Kardam of Bulgaria in the 792 Battle of Marcellae.
-A movement developed in favor of his uncle, the Caesar Nikephoros.
+Constantine himself suffered a humiliating defeat at the hands of Kardam of Bulgaria in the 792 Battle of Marcellae.
+A plot developed in favor of his uncle, the Caesar Nikephoros.
 Constantine had his uncle's eyes put out and the tongues of his father's four other half-brothers cut off.
-His former Armenian supporters revolted after he had blinded their general Alexios Mosele.
-He crushed this revolt with extreme cruelty in 793.
+His former Armeniac supporters revolted after he had blinded their stratēgos Alexios Mosele due to alleged involvement in the plot.
+They also disapproved of Irene as co-ruler.
+Constantine crushed this revolt with extreme cruelty in 793.

-He then divorced his wife Maria of Amnia, who had failed to provide him with a male heir, and married his mistress Theodote, an unpopular and canonically illegal act which sparked off the so-called "Moechian Controversy".
-Although the Patriarch Tarasios did not publicly speak against it, he did refuse to officiate the marriage.
+He then divorced his wife Maria of Amnia, who had failed to provide him with a male heir, and married his mistress Theodote, an unpopular and canonically illegal act which sparked off the so-called "Moechian controversy".
+Although Patriarch Tarasios of Constantinople did not publicly speak against it, he did refuse to officiate the marriage.
 Popular disapproval was expressed by Theodote's uncle, Plato of Sakkoudion, who even broke communion with Tarasios for his passive stance.
 Plato's intransigence led to his own imprisonment, while his monastic supporters were persecuted and exiled to Thessalonica.
-The "Moechian Controversy" cost Constantine what popularity he had left, especially in the church establishment, which Irene took care to vocally support against her own son.
+The "Moechian controversy" cost Constantine what popularity he had left, especially in the church establishment, which Irene took care to vocally support against her own son.

-On 19 August 797 Constantine was captured, blinded, and imprisoned by the supporters of his mother, who had organized a conspiracy, leaving Irene to be crowned as first Empress regnant of Constantinople.
-It is unknown when exactly Constantine died; it was certainly before 805, though he may have died of his wounds shortly after being blinded.
+On 19 August 797, Constantine was captured, blinded, and imprisoned by the supporters of his mother, who had organized a conspiracy, leaving Irene to be crowned as first Empress regnant of Constantinople.
+It is unknown when exactly Constantine died; it was certainly before 805, though he may have died of his wounds shortly after being blinded (indeed, the act may have been "performed in a particularly brutal manner in order to ensure that he would not survive").
 He was buried in the Monastery of St. Euphrosyne, which Irene had founded.

-In the early 820s, the rebel Thomas the Slav claimed to be Constantine VI in an effort to gain support against Michael II.
+Economy

+Although the eighth century was a period of depopulation and ruralisation, there is evidence of a degree of prosperity, for example, the written record of the very large payment of 7,200 nomismata (100 pounds of gold) by Constantine for the fair of St John at Ephesus in 795, which seems to suggest that the peasantry was industrious at the time.